defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/shortcodes/index.md

 {{% /card %}}
 {{% /cardpane %}}

-Docsy supports creating such card panes via different shortcodes:
+The theme supports creating such card panes via different shortcodes:

-- The `cardpane` shortcode which is the container element for the various cards to be presented.
+- The `cardpane` shortcode is the container element for the various cards to be presented.
 - The `card` shortcodes, with each shortcode representing an individual card.
 While cards are often presented inside a card group, a single card may stand on its own, too.
-A `card` shortcode can hold programming code, text, images or any other arbitrary kind of markdown or HTML markup as content.
-In case of programming code, cards provide automatic code-highlighting and other optional features like line numbers, highlighting of certain lines, ….
+A `card` shortcode can hold programming code, text, images, or any other arbitrary kind of markdown or HTML markup as content.
+In the case of programming code, cards provide automatic code highlighting and other optional features like line numbers, highlighting of certain lines, ….

 ### Shortcode `card`: textual content